 Sa chúrsa Gaeilge, déantar staidéar ar theanga agus ar litríocht na Nua Ghaeilge agus ar bhéaloideas na hÉireann.
-Leagtar béim faoi leith ar chabhrú le mic léinn a gcumas Gaeilge a fhorbairt agus a thabhairt chun cruinnis, agus chuige sin moltar do mhic léinn na Gaeilge freastal ar chúrsaí a eagrófar dóibh sa Ghaeltacht i rith na laethanta saoire.
+Leagtar béim faoi leith ar chabhrú le mic léinn a gcumas Gaeilge a fhorbairt agus a thabhairt chun cruinnis.
+Chuige sin bheifí ag súil go dtapódh mic léinn na Gaeilge deiseanna éagsúla le tréimhsí a chaitheamh sa Ghaeltacht le linn na céime.
 Déantar obair an chúrsa céime seo trí mhéan na Gaeilge.

-Prior to completion of your teacher education studies, applicants should provide verifiable evidence of an immersive educational experience in Gaeilge of a minimum of four weeks duration.
+Prior to completion of your teacher education studies, applicants should provide verifiable evidence of an immersive educational experience in Gaeilge of a minimum of four weeks duration

 This may be accessed in two blocks, each of which must be at least two weeks.
-At least one of these blocks must be in a Gaeltacht setting with the option of one block in an Irish medium setting.
+At least one of these blocks must be in a Gaeltacht setting with the setting.
 Students are responsible for securing and completing these immersive educational experiences themselves.

-The immersive educational experience(s) must be one of the following:
+The immersive educational experience(s) must be one of the followina:

-- · attending an Irish language course - working as a staff member in an educational setting in the Gaeltacht - conducting an action research project which is of relevance to their teaching studies - engaging in School Placement.
+- · attending an Irish language course

+- working as a staff member in an educational setting in the Gaeltacht

+- studies

+- engaging in School Placement.